eDonnes124/Town-Of-Us-R/README.md

 ## *Note: This repository is an unofficial continuation of Town of Us due to the original repository being discontinued.*

+## *If an update isn't released that probably means that the current stable version still works for the new version of Among Us*

 ![LOGO](./Images/TOU-logo.png)
 ![Roles](./Images/Roles.png)